About

 ACCESSIBILITY

-Our campus is generally accessible, with parking options for blue badge holders (including free parking in Booth Street West car park) and quiet spaces for those who need them.
-Accessible and gender-neutral toilets can be found across campus, along with baby changing rooms and prayer facilities.
+Parking options for blue badge holders (including free parking in Booth Street West car park).
+Accessible and gender-neutral toilets can be found across campus, along with baby changing rooms (Manchester Museum) and multi – faith facilities (Nancy Rothwell and Manchester Museum).

 SUSTAINABILITY